uio-bmi/immuneML/docs/source/quickstart.rst

 Prerequisites
 -------------

-To be able to run the code, first install the following Python packages:
+To be able to run the code, first install the Python packages listed below.
+Installation instructions are given using pip.
+More details and installation instructions can be found on the corresponding package's websites.

-1.  numpy
+1. Numpy_

 .. code-block:: RST

     $ pip install numpy

-2.  sklearn
+2. Sklearn_

 .. code-block:: RST

     $ pip install sklearn

-3.  gensim
+3. Gensim_

 .. code-block:: RST